-- (1) The principles that this Act is designed to implement are the following: - fair and effective representation for individuals and communities - b. all qualified persons have a reasonable and equal opportunity to: - i. cast an informed vote; - ii. nominate one or more candidates; - iii. accept nomination as a candidate. - c. public confidence in, and public understanding of, local electoral processes through:
+- (1) The principles that this Act is designed to implement are the following: - aa. representative and substantial electoral participation in local elections and polls. - a. fair and effective representation for individuals and communities. - b. all qualified persons have a reasonable and equal opportunity to: - i. cast an informed vote: - ii. nominate 1 or more candidates; - iii. accept nomination as a candidate. - c. public confidence in, and public understanding of, local electoral processes through: